 10 things to do with kids in a snowstorm

-With the impending storm this weekend, you'll most likely be stuck inside with the kids.
+With the snowstorm, you're most likely stuck inside with the kids.
 Indoor crafts and games can provide easy entertainment that the whole family can enjoy.
 Ashley Hodgson, early childhood program coordinator at the Long Island Children's Museum, shared some of the museum's family-friendly activities that you can create and play indoors when the weather outside is too frightful.
-So grab some hot chocolate and try these 10 crafts and games for kids when you're stuck inside this weekend.
+So grab some hot chocolate and try these 10 crafts and games for kids when you're stuck inside.

 5 homemade crafts

 Directions: Mix water, soap and food coloring together in medium-size bowl.
 Stir the crayon mixture until it begins to stiffen.
 Remove the mixture from the bowl and knead until it is the consistency of very thick dough.
 Spoon crayon mixture into plastic mold.
 (Ideas for plastic molds: ice cube trays, Play-Doh molds and cutters, Tupperware cookie cutters, plastic cookie cutters or plastic soap molds.)
 Press down firmly.
 Place the plastic cookie cutters in your freezer for 10 minutes.
 When firm, pop the bath crayons out of the cookie cutters (or other molds) and allow them to air dry overnight or until hard.